nselby/nselby.github.io/_posts/2016-09-23-Hitting-The-Threshold.md

 When Akamai decided that it was <a href="http://www.zdnet.com/article/krebs-on-security-booted-off-akamai-network-after-ddos-attack-proves-pricey/" target="_blank">no longer worth it</a> from a business standpoint to sponsor (through pro-bono service) the highly popular and highly targeted security website <a href="http://krebsonsecurity.com/" target="_blank">KrebsOnSecurity.com</a>, it unceremoniously dumped Brian, with the result that Brian's site has been taken off the Internet.

 This sets two bad precedents.
 First, it’s a real shame to see that Brian’s site has been forced to capitulate to the criminals.
 That’s terrible.
 For his part, Brian says he holds no ill will towards Akamai.
+There are many professionals right now working to solve Brian's problem and I would not be surprised if it were back online soon - one thing I know about Brian is that he <a href="https://www.youtube.com/watch?v=nvlTJrNJ5lA" target="_blank">does not give up easily</a>.

-The substantially much larger precedent it has set has been that Akamai – a company that has bragged that it handles about 30% of the Internet’s traffic every day; delivering more than <a href="https://www.akamai.com/us/en/about/facts-figures.jsp" target="_blank">30 Terabits per second</a>, and delivering the pipe through which users conduct nearly 3 trillion Internet interactions each day, enabling, it claims, more than $250 billion in annual e-commerce for its online retail customers – Akamai has now announced to the world that if your site is getting attacked at a rate of 620 gigabits per second of traffic, then you’re on your own.
+The substantially larger precedent set has been that of Akamai – a company that has bragged that it handles about 30% of the Internet’s traffic every day; delivering more than <a href="https://www.akamai.com/us/en/about/facts-figures.jsp" target="_blank">30 Terabits per second</a>, and delivering the pipe through which users conduct nearly 3 trillion Internet interactions each day, enabling, it claims, more than $250 billion in annual e-commerce for its online retail customers.

+By taking this decision, it would appear to even a non-casual observer that Akamai announced to the world that, if your site is getting attacked at a rate of 620 gigabits per second of traffic, you’re on your own.

 I don’t care what justification they are offering, nor do I care what their media machine is kicking out.
 Akamai won’t comment on customers.